 Lightning is an electric phenomenon in which charges accumulated in the cloud will be discharged into neighboring clouds or to the ground.
 There are many factors that influence the accumulation of charges in the clouds.
 During a thunderstorm, the positive and negative charges in the cloud become separated by the turbulent winds that carry ice and water particles.
 These particles vary in size and mass, which causes charge separation in clouds.
 During the turbulent movement of wind, these water particles collide with each other, resulting in a triboelectric effect among those particles.
-As a result, the electrons are stripped off the particles, and these electrons gather at the lower section of the cloud, whereas the protons move up.
+As a result, the negatively charge electrons are stripped off the particles, and these electrons gather at the lower section of the cloud, whereas the positively charged protons move up.

-Because of electromagnetism, the charge that develops in the lower portion of a cloud (most often negative) induces an opposite or positive charge on Earth's crust.
+As a result of electromagnetism, the charge that develops in the lower portion of a cloud (most often negative) induces an opposite or positive charge on Earth's crust.
 As the storm moves over Earth's surface, the area of the induced charge changes, causing a small current to flow on Earth's surface.
 The phenomenon of lightning occurs when atmospheric conditions permit the transfer of charges among ionized atmospheric particles to the ground.
 This transfer momentarily neutralizes the electric field by the attachment point of the lightning stroke.

 Lightning can be of different forms and can transfer different kinds of charges.
-The most common kind of lightning strike is cloud-to-ground, where negatively charged leaders are produced and travel through the air in a path that has the least amount of resistance to the ground.
+The most common kind of lightning strike is cloud-to-cloud.
+The most common type of cloud-to-ground lightning is where negatively charged leaders are produced from the cloud base and travel through the air in a path that has the least amount of resistance to the ground, as shown in Figure 2.
 Before the leader reaches Earth's surface an upward streamer is commonly produced, which will protrude from Earth's surface and connect with the downward leader from the cloud.